It’s true – neighbors can drastically affect your property value. The phrase location, location, location has played a role in real estate for ages.

 But what about location negatives?
-A neighbor affecting property value may seem unlikely, but it can happen.
+A neighbor swaying property value may seem unlikely, but it can happen.

-Many factors that are beyond your control as a homeowner can affect your property’s value.
+Many factors that are beyond your control as a homeowner can have an impact on your property’s value.
 It may not be fair, but a home is not only judged by its appearance.
 Often a home also is judged by the appearance of the houses and properties that are nearby.

 What Hurts Property Value?

 In today’s real estate market, it truly can be a case of it’s not you, it’s them.
 Neighbors bringing down property value happens every day across all regions, from middle-class suburban subdivisions to urban streets in cities of all sizes.